openlyrics/openlyrics/docs/source/intro.rst

 History
 -------

-The first version of OpenLyrics was created in 2008 when, the openlp.org project leader came up with a proposal about cooperation between OpenLP and ChangingSong.
-We agreed that it would be great to create at least a data format to allow exchange songs between our presentation applications.
+The first version of OpenLyrics was created in 2008, when the openlp.org project leader came up with a proposal for cooperation between OpenLP and ChangingSong.
+We agreed that it would be great to create at least a data format to allow song exchange between our presentation applications.
+We started discussing what this should look like.

 My experience with ChangingSong made me aware that a new data format was necessary  to implement some of the more advanced features that were being